qla0000/chatbot-hyprland/README.md

 ## Features

 - Clean, distraction-free chat interface
-- Removes browser toolbar using custom userChrome.css
+- Removes browser toolbar using custom userChrome.css (you can just ```$mainMod + C``` and only focus to the chat within the Hyprland window)
+- It gives the feeling you're not in a browser you're just looking to the window
 - Quick keyboard shortcut integration with Hyprland
+- You can use this with any ```tiling window manager```

 ## Installation